 All Lexis Education’s professional development courses are intended for classroom teachers and are comprised of a Tutor Training and a Teacher Course

 The Tutor Training is an intensive 4-day train-the-trainer program that covers the content of the Teacher Course and also develops tutor skills and knowledge.
-It is delivered in Host schools around the world to small groups of up to 20 teachers.
+It is delivered by Lexis Education at venues around the world to small groups of up to 15 teachers.

 Licensed tutors then deliver the Teacher Course, providing their school with cost-effective, school-managed professional development.